Liz Foster - Birth Doula & Placenta Encapsulator

 The keys to a joyful birthing experience are safety, security, support, preparation and a calm mindset, all planned in advance, to be by your side for anything that should arise.

 We are mammals by nature.
 Imagine a laboring deer in the woods and a predator is nearby.
 She doesn't say "Hold on, let me have this baby first."
-Her body shuts down labor and leaves to find safety.
-If fear is present, our bodies work the same way and will slow or stop labor until safety, support and security is re-established.
+Her body shuts down labor and escapes to safety.
+If fear is present, our bodies work the same and will slow or stop labor until safety, support and security are re-established.

 MENTAL